arnavk/Resume/resume.md

 * **Zendesk, Inc.** - *Software Engineer, Zendesk Chat (Backend/Platform)*, Singapore --- (Jul 2014 - Jul 2016)
 	- As *Engineering Lead* for the internal **push-notification microservice** project, re-wrote session management logic, architected new systems and infrastructure to support robust push notification delivery.
 	- As *Engineering Lead* for the internal microservice for **feature entitlement**, designed the underlying rule-engine, architected and led development for the service, serving ~10k RPS at peak.
-	- *[Public Rest API](https://developer.zendesk.com/rest_api/docs/chat/introduction)* - Worked on v1.0 of the Zendesk Chat public REST API.
-		- Wrote the view transformation layer to transform internal data models into publicly consumable data,
-		- Developed internal structure for authorization checks
-	- Worked on various iterations of the application that powers live chat, working on features like REST API for ongoing chats, support for concurrent sessions, low-level protocol enhancements etc.
+	- Developed various iterations of the application that powers live chat, working on features like REST API for ongoing chats, support for concurrent sessions, low-level protocol enhancements etc.
 	- Replaced legacy billing system by integrating with the shared Zendesk-wide billing service, followed by writing mechanisms to migrate existing customers to it en masse.
 	- Wrote the **event framework** that produces product-wide events to Kafka.
 Some were piped via a pool of Logstash servers depending on importance and volume.
 	- Made several improvements to the unit test suite: improvements to the test suite lifecycle, increased coverage and heavily reduced suite run-times with micro-optimizations.